cbourke/ComputerScienceII/documents/syllabus-194.md

 Academic Integrity Policy can be found at
 <http://cse.unl.edu/academic-integrity>

-## Honors Section

-For those in the Honors section of this course topics will be covered at a faster pace so that additional "advanced" topics can also be covered.

-In addition, each assignment may contain additional requirements or problems that must be completed.
-There may also be additional assignments.
-Bottom line, there will be higher expectations with regard to the quality and quantity of work in this course compared to the regular section.
-As a student in this course, you will be expected to meet or exceed those expectations which may require more of your time and a more proactive approach to studying and greater diligence in completely assignments.

 ## Communication & Getting Help

 The primary means of communication for this course is Piazza, an online